ServiceNowDevProgram/example-instancescan-checks/README.md

 - Groups | recipient_groups
 It can cause except issue with manageability also some performance impact - to verify active notification against some conditions and at the end no notification produced

+### Dashboard Onwer no longer active
+For the dashboard there should be an active owner who can administer/customize/adjust dashboards.
+During the time it can be a situation that person is no longer active in the system.
+It can be discovered and fixed with new person.

 ## Category: Upgradability

 ### Call GlideRecord using new